enigmango/pgm-seamcarving/readme.md

 #Requirements
 * [NumPy](http://www.numpy.org/)
-	* This programs uses the NumPy library to handle 2d arrays, so NumPy *must* be installed on the running computer.
+	* NumPy is used to handle 2d arrays, so NumPy *must* be installed on the running computer.
 (SciPy is not needed)

 #Operation